EMURP/SSMT-UI/README.md

 * Username = developer1, password = developer1
 * Username = developer2, password = developer2

 Or log in using [CILogon](https://cilogon.org/) with your university or Google account.
+You must set the CILOGON_SECRET environmental variable to do so.

 ## Development Scripts